 Here are some helpful tips to encourage students to "speak mathematically" to ensure clear communication and comprehension.

-When using TED Talks with your students as a source of educational content you will be amazed at how much your students can learn in just a few minutes!
+When using TED Talks with your students you will be amazed at how much your students can learn in just a few minutes!

 These strategies help teachers facilitate an equitable learning experience for their students, especially English language learners.